joy717/pool-async/README.md

   }
 }
 ```
-If you like this tool, star it to make this tool to be known by more people.
+If you like this tool, star it and share it.
+Thx.